Are you in need of child care?

-Child Care Aware® of Missouri can help you by phone at 1-866-892-3228 or click on the link above to be directed to the online referral service.
-Resources for families in the military
+If you are located in the Springfield area the Early Childhood One Stop can assist you in collaboration with our state office.
+You can reach us at 417-887-3545.
+If you live outside Springfield, Child Care Aware® of Missouri can help you by phone at 1-866-892-3228 or click the link above to be directed to the online referral service.

-Parenting is hard work and extremely rewarding all at the same time.
-We want you to be the best parent you can be and that's why we think you should check out the Parent Network
+Parenting is hard work and extremely rewarding at the same time.
+We want you to be the best parent you can be and that’s why we think these resources might be helpful:

 While you’re deployed finding and paying for child care is only one of the challenges many families face.
 Here are some resources available to military families on a variety of topics: